 - The additional fee is for additional time required for these more complex problems.
 Both pets should attend the consultation.
 Please note that 2 persons are needed for safe management of 2 dogs, and each cat should arrive in a separate carrier.)

-- A deposit of the full initial consultation fee is required upon scheduling the consultation.
+- A deposit of $200 is required upon scheduling the consultation.
 This can be made by credit card over the phone or a check by mail.

-- Any no-show, cancellation or reschedule request made less than 2 business days prior to the scheduled consultation will result in forfeiture of the full deposit.
+- Any no-show, cancellation or reschedule request made less than three business days prior to the scheduled consultation will result in forfeiture of the full deposit.

 We accept MasterCard, Visa, Discover Card, American Express, cash and checks.
 We also offer CareCredit financing through Synchrony Bank.
 Plans available are 6 months no interest or extended financing from 24 to 60 months.
 Applications can be submitted online at www.carecredit.com to receive an immediate response.